Ibekwemmanuel7/pipelinewatch-ng/README.md

 - Static maps published in academic papers — not operational
 - Commercial systems costing $50k–$500k/year — inaccessible to NNPC or Nigerian government agencies

-PipelineWatch-NG is the first open-source, multi-sensor, cloud-native pipeline for automated crude oil theft detection in the Niger Delta — combining SAR spill detection, thermal refinery identification, and SO₂ chemical fingerprinting into a single reproducible framework deployable at zero data cost.
+PipelineWatch-NG is the first open-source, multi-sensor, cloud-native pipeline for automated crude oil theft detection in the Niger Delta.
+It combines SAR spill detection, thermal refinery identification, and SO₂ chemical fingerprinting into a single reproducible framework deployable at zero data cost.

 ---